ethereum-optimism/OPerating-manual/Law of Chains.md

 > Version note.
 The Law of Chains is a living document, and should evolve alongside protocol innovation across the Collective.
 Version 0.1 of the Law of Chains is immediately applicable to the current, single-sequencer release of the OP Stack, and establishes fundamental principles: core expectations of users and economic participants, homogenous blockspace, and universal upgrades on a shared standard.
 Anticipated improvements to the OP Stack that remain technologically unspecified (e.g., shared sequencing and zero-knowledge proofs) are correspondingly economically unspecified in this initial version.
 As the Law of Chains evolves, two critical freedoms should be preserved: (1) the freedom of Optimism Governance to introduce new protocol constructions with different technological and economic specifications, and (2) the freedom of ecosystem participants to choose, at the appropriate time, with full information, and without coercion, whether to opt into those constructions.

-> Finally, part of the Law of Chains is this Important Disclaimer 41.
+> Finally, part of the Law of Chains is this [Important Disclaimer](https://community.optimism.io/docs/governance/law-of-chains-disclaimer/).
 To fully understand this document, you must read the disclaimer.
 It clarifies that the Law of Chains is not a legal contract, provides no legally enforceable warranties, representations, indemnities, rights, or obligations, and does not commit participants to any form of legal partnership or joint venture with any others.
 The Law of Chains is intended to function solely as a guiding framework for participants in the Collective and Optimism Governance.

 **1. Covered Participants.**